 Apple reports blockbuster quarter as iPhone sales top estimates

-Apple Inc reported a bigger-than-expected rise in iPhone sales for the holiday quarter, driven by strong demand for the latest version of its flagship smartphone.
+Apple Inc reported its first quarterly increase in iPhone sales in a year, powered by strong demand for the latest version of its flagship smartphone, sending the company's shares up more than 3 percent in after-hours trading.

-REUTERS: Apple Inc reported a bigger-than-expected rise in iPhone sales for the holiday quarter, driven by strong demand for the latest version of its flagship smartphone.
+REUTERS: Apple Inc reported its first quarterly increase in iPhone sales in a year, powered by strong demand for the latest version of its flagship smartphone, sending the company's shares up more than 3 percent in after-hours trading.

-Shares of the world's most valuable listed company were up 2.6 percent at US$124.50 in after-hours trading on Tuesday.

 The results, which reflected the first full quarter of iPhone 7 sales, come at a time when global demand for smartphones is slowing and cheaper Android alternatives are flooding the market.

+Apple Chief Executive Tim Cook said on a conference call on Tuesday that he expects services revenue to double in the next four years.

+"Services obviously continues to be a real success story for them.
+It's one of the fastest-growing segments they have, driven largely by the App Store," said Jackdaw Research analyst Jan Dawson.

-Revenue in the Greater China region fell 11.6 percent to US$16.23 billion, highlighting Apple's struggles in a hotly contested smartphone market.
+Apple's revenue from the Greater China region fell 11.6 percent to US$16.23 billion.

+"We were encouraged by our performance in China because it was clearly an improvement over the last couple of quarters.
+In mainland China in particular, our revenue was flat and actually grew in constant currency terms," Chief Financial Officer Luca Maestri said.

 The company also forecast revenue of between US$51.5 billion and US$53.5 billion for the current quarter.
 Analysts, on average, had expected revenue of US$53.79 billion, according to Thomson Reuters I/B/E/S.